fadihamad94/CAT-NeurIPS/README.md

 $ julia --project=scripts test/run_tests.jl
 ```

+## Experimental results
+The full tables of results can be found under the results directory

 ## Running
 ### Learning linear dynamical systems
 To test our solver on learning linear dynamical system, please use the script: